Living on the edge: Phase transitions in convex programs with random data

 We may assume that $C$ and $K$ are both closed because $\Prob\{ C \cap \mtx{Q} K \neq \{\vct{0}\} \} = \Prob\{ \overline{C} \cap \mtx{Q} \overline{K} \neq \{\vct{0}\} \}$, where the overline denotes closure.
 This is a subtle point that follows from the discussion of touching probabilities located in~\cite[pp.~258--259]{scwe:08}.

-Let us begin with the first set~\eqref{eq:subspace-kinem} of results, concerning the probability that a randomly oriented subspace strikes a fixed cone.
+Let us begin with the first set~\eqref{eq:subspace-kinem} of results, concerning the probability that a randomly oriented subspace intersects a fixed cone along a ray.
 Consider the first implication, which operates when $m \geq \delta(C) + \lambda$.
-The Crofton formula~\eqref{eq:Crofton} shows that
+The implication clearly holds when \(C\) is a subspace.
+When \(C\) is not a subspace, the Crofton formula~\eqref{eq:Crofton} shows that

 where the inequality depends on the interlacing result, Proposition~\ref{prop:interlacing}.
 The concentration of intrinsic volumes, Theorem~\ref{thm:main-conc}, demonstrates that the tail functional satisfies the bound